-- the customer provides specifications for the construction of facilities or for the provision of related services; - we can reasonably estimate our progress towards completion and our costs; - the contract includes provisions as to the enforceable rights regarding the goods or services to be provided; consideration to be received and the manner and terms of payment;

-- the customer can be expected to satisfy its obligations under the contract; and - we can be expected to perform our contractual obligations.
+- the customer provides specifications for the construction of facilities or for the provision of related services: - we can reasonably estimate our progress towards completion and our costs; - the contract includes provisions as to the enforceable rights regarding the goods or services to be provided, consideration to be received, and the manner and terms of payment; - · the customer can be expected to satisfy its obligations under the contract; and - we can be expected to perform our contractual obligations.

 Under the percentage-of-completion method, we recognize estimated contract revenue based on costs incurred to date as a percentage of total estimated costs.
 Changes in the expected cost of materials and labor, productivity, scheduling and other factors affect the total estimated costs.
 Additionally, external factors, including weather and other factors outside of our control, may also affect the progress and estimated cost of a project's completion and, therefore, the timing of income and revenue recognition.
 We routinely review estimates related to our contracts and reflect revisions to profitability in earnings on a current basis.
 If a current estimate of total contract cost indicates an ultimate loss on a contract, we recognize the projected loss in full when it is first determined.
-We recognize additional contract revenue related to clai ms when the claim is probable and legally enforceable.
-If dependable estimates of progress cannot be made or inherent hazards make such estimates doubtful, the completed contract method is used instead of percentage-of-completion method.
+We recognize additional contract revenue related to claims when the claim is probable and legally enforceable.